YginWhite/react-getting-started-/readme.txt

-React exercises from tutuorial created by Tania Rascia.
+Done React exercises from tutorial created by Tania Rascia.
 Link to this tutorial is https://www.taniarascia.com/getting-started-with-react.